We may earn a small commission from purchases made through our links, at no extra cost to you. Learn more...

 Agency Starter Account

-The Agency Starter Account is a basic plan and it includes a single account that you can use either for your own agency or to set up one client.
+Starting at $97/month, the Agency Starter Account is the most basic plan.
+It includes a single account that you can use either for your own agency or to set up one client.
 In addition to this, you get access to two integrations: Twilio and Mailgun.

 This plan is best suited for an agency run by one person.